concourse/rfcs/01-resources-v2/proposal.md

 `get` step (`spaces: [foo]`).

-The command should then emit the collected versions and default space (if any) as following JSON response structure to `stdout`:
+The command should then emit the collected versions and default space (if any) as following JSON response structure the file specified by `response_path`:

 ```go
 // CheckResponse returns the detected spaces and the default space, if any.